The Byzantine fortress on Mount Kalogeros

 The low entrance is well fortified (view from inside to outside).

 Ihe top of mount Kalógeros consists of large blocks of marble; the stones for the walls and buildings of the fortress were probably quarried right here on site.
-At one point, the marble rock shows traces of ancient carving similar to the processing traces on the Kouros of Apóllonas.
+At one point, the marble rock shows traces of ancient carving similar to the processing traces at the Kouros of Apóllonas.
 This suggests that the area has been used since ancient times for marble quarrying.
 On the less steep western side, we can make out part of an old enclosure wall a little further down.

 The defence wall of the fortress demarcates the southernmost tip of the mountain.
 A few juniper bushes and mastic shrubs grow on the small summit plateau with large marble boulders.